Imagine a portable alumina refinery asset that can be moved to another location and continue to operate…

 Digestion: In a typical low temperature digestion refinery, significant evaporation occurs in digestion.
 With limited space on Going FAR, a separate evaporation facility only adds to its total footprint.
 The design temperature of the digestion facility will need to be set to cater for all evaporation.

 To meet the minimum water balance requirements of the Bayer circuit, a digestion temperature of 160°C will be required.
-This may require an additional flash heating stage in digestion, which will increase the footprint by 15-20%.
+This may require an additional flash heating stage in digestion, which will increase the footprint by 15-20 percent.
 However, providing the same evaporation rate in a separate facility would use a significantly larger footprint.

 Mud separation: Separation of the residue from the digestion slurry has conventionally used gravity separation thickeners.
 Due to the space constraints on Going FAR, an alternative technology will be required.
 Direct filtration of the undiluted blow off slurry would significantly reduce the footprint.
 Recent advances in vertical pressure filter technology, with fully-automated cleaning cycles, enables the filters to have a very short cycle time (minutes).
 This provides a much higher filtration rate compared to older style filters, with cycle times of several hours.

 For the same caustic losses the wash water rate can be reduced in a filter washing circuit.
 This reduces the evaporation capacity required.
 However, the trade-off is an increase in pressure filters for residue washing due to the increase in viscosity.
-For a reduction in wash water ratio from two to one, the number of operating filters increases by 20%.
+For a reduction in wash water ratio from two to one, the number of operating filters increases by 20 percent.

 The cleaning requirements of the filters, processing high-scaling slurries, will influence the number of spare filters.
 Residue pressure filtration has been proven as a viable technology for the last washing stage.
 However, using pressure filters for residue with high caustic and liquor phase alumina concentrations is not proven and would require pilot testing and trials to prove the operability of the concept.